Using Ray on a Large Cluster¶

 Booting up a cluster on EC2¶

-Create an EC2 instance running Ray following instructions for installation on Ubuntu.
+Create an EC2 instance running Ray following the installation instructions.

 - Add any packages that you may need for running your application.